spences10/scottspence.com/posts/svead-the-sveltekit-head-component.md

 ```

 This is all I needed until I saw the awesomeness Rodney was doing with
 JSON-LD data.
-I wanted to have the flexability to use JSON-LD data in
+I wanted to have the flexibility to use JSON-LD data in
 the component so I set about making a way to have that data passed in.

 Stupid me!